 How to Take Advantage of Lower-Valued Dealerships for Strategic Estate Planning

 The current market has created some unique planning opportunities for dealers.
 A number of OEMs are navigating slowing sales, EV uncertainty, and inconsistent inventory pipelines, which have pushed demand down in certain segments.
-Valuation firms are reflecting this in lower blue-sky multiples across several franchises.
-While this can be frustrating from an operational standpoint, it opens the door for owners to make smart estate planning moves while values are temporarily softer.
+This is causing overall anticipated cash flows to decrease and valuations of blue sky are starting to reflect this across several franchises.
+That being said, the anticipated cash flows have stabilized following the volatility of the Covid period and are now aligning more closely with the typical pre-Covid levels.
+While this can be frustrating from an operational standpoint, it opens the door for owners to consider making smart estate planning moves..

-These benefits become even more pronounced when gifting minority, non-controlling interests.
-These transfers qualify for valuation discounts—like lack of control and lack of marketability—which further reduce the taxable value of the gift.
-Layer those discounts on top of already-lowered blue sky multiples, and the effective value of the transfer can drop significantly.
+These benefits become even more pronounced when gifting non-controlling interests.
+These transfers could qualify for valuation discounts, including for lack of control and lack of marketability, which further reduce the taxable value of the gift.
+Layer those discounts on top of already-lowered blue sky value, and the effective value of the transfer can drop significantly.
 This means more equity can move out of the estate today at a lower tax cost while keeping the business stable and positioned for future acquisitions if the right opportunity arises.

 Several factors are driving today’s lower valuations.
 Some OEMs are dealing with slower EV rollouts, ongoing inventory inconsistencies, and tighter margins, especially on certain gasoline models.
-These issues make specific franchises less attractive in the short term, naturally keeping multiples contained.
+These issues make specific franchises less attractive in the short term.
 Supply chain bottlenecks, tariffs, and international uncertainty are also playing a role in suppressing valuations for certain manufacturers.
-Even if these challenges are temporary, valuation firms are reflecting the current market reality in their appraisals.
+Even if these challenges are temporary, valuation firms consider the current market reality in their appraisals.

 Broader economic conditions are also playing a major role.
 Higher interest rates impact dealers from both sides—the cost of floorplan lines is up, and consumers are facing higher financing costs, which slows the demand.
 OEM incentive changes are also affecting store profitability and buyer appetite.
-Taken together, these factors explain why multiples in certain categories have tightened and why this valuation window is so unusual.
+Taken together, these factors explain this valuation window is so unusual.

 And don’t forget – the current federal lifetime gift and estate tax exemption is $15 million per individual ($30 million for married couples).
 Current exemptions are the highest since federal estate taxes have been introduced, and represent a stellar opportunity to avoid unnecessary transfer taxes.
 The exemption is a hotly-debated topic among legislators in Washington – making it a top target for change if/when new tax law is later passed.
 And with a top tax rate of 40% upon transfer, acting late could cost owners significant portions of their estate if planning is delayed.

-For dealers ready to move, the first step is engaging a valuation specialist who understands dealership blue sky metrics.
-From there, coordination between your CPA and estate attorney is key to aligning tax efficiency with long-term succession goals.
+For dealers ready to move, the first step is engaging a valuation specialist who understands the industry.
+From there, coordination between your CPA and estate attorney is key to aligning tax efficiency with long-term succession objectives.
 Owners should also evaluate which entities make the most sense to gift—operating company, real estate, management company, or holding company—and stress-test cash flow to ensure equity tied to guarantees or floorplan won’t create issues.
-Don’t forget: OEM approval is often required once ownership thresholds are crossed, so getting ahead of those conversations can prevent delays.
+Don’t forget: OEM approval is often required once any time ownership changes, so getting ahead of those conversations can prevent delays.
+Ultimately, the appropriate structure and sequence of planning steps will vary depending on each owner’s individual circumstances, balance sheet composition, and long-term goals.
+Therefore, making a tailored, case-by-case approach is crucial.

 In today’s environment, lower dealership valuations aren’t just a challenge—they’re an opportunity.
 Using this window to transfer ownership at reduced values, leveraging tools like IDGTs, and preparing for upcoming estate tax changes can create long-term savings and strengthen succession plans.
 Acting now allows families to take advantage of historically favorable conditions and position the next generation for future growth.
 Temporary market pressures can absolutely translate into lasting benefits when planning early and proactively.